pidgeon-pete/openfirex/core-rules.md

 ## Introduction

 Open Fire is an open source tabletop war game system that lets you enact battles from any setting and at any scale.
-This rule book provides the core rules and mechanics used when playing a game but needs to be paired with a game module to provide the setting, additional or modified rules, and army lists that let you know what kind of miniatures you can use.
+This rule book provides the core rules and mechanics used when playing a game but needs to be paired with a Game Module to provide the setting, additional or modified rules, and army lists that let you know what kind of miniatures you can use.

 The core rules are open source, licensed under the Creative Commons Attribution 4.0 International licence.
 This means anyone can use and modify these rules, even for commercial purposes, so long as clear attribution is given to the original version.